-At Fastenright Ltd. we are able to stock or provide a variety of thread types for all kinds of fasteners – with some more popular in certain corners of the world than others.
+At Fastenright Ltd. we are able to stock or provide a variety of thread types for all kinds of fasteners – with some more popular in certain parts of the world than others.

-It’s good to understand what you’re looking for in regards to thread – as each is used in a different way.
+It’s good to understand what type of thread you’re looking for, as each may be used in a different way.

 Metric threads come in a variety of strengths, in ‘grades’ ranging from 4.8, to 8.8, 10.9 and 12.9.

 UNC stands for ‘Unified Coarse’ and is the most commonly used thread type in the United States of America.
 UNC fixings are often used within the agricultural industry because of their strong coarse threads.